Comment on `Radiation from multi-GeV electrons and positrons in periodically bent silicon crystal'

-The authors of \cite{Bezchastnov2014} repeated numerical studies of electron and positron channelling in a small-amplitude short-period crystalline undulator (SASP CU) initially done in \cite{Kostyuk2012}.
-The simulations were performed exactly at the same conditions as in the original paper: the projectile energy $E=855$ MeV channelled in a 12 $\mu$m thick Si crystal along the (110) plane sinusoidally bent with the period $\lambda_\mathrm{u}=400$ nm and the amplitude $a_\mathrm{u}=0.4$ \AA.
-The necessity of the new study was justified as follows. \begin{quote} \textit{``To address the essence of undulator radiation it is imperative to study whether the projectiles acquire the short- period bound oscillations when passing through the CU.
-Giving the positive answer leaves no puzzle in understanding the spectral lines in CU radiation''.} \end{quote} The colleagues were obviously astonished by the fact that the short-period crystal bending generated a pronounced peak in the calculated radiation spectra, but its effect was not seen in the sample trajectories plotted in \cite{Kostyuk2012}.
-They characterized this result as \textit{``a puzzling if not a misleading one''}.
-It was stated in \cite{Bezchastnov2014} that \textit{``to elucidate the properties of motion and radiation in the CU''} the authors \textit{``employ the theoretical methods more advanced and accurate that those in the studies''} \cite{Kostyuk2012}.
-Notwithstanding, no description of any new theoretical methods is present in \cite{Bezchastnov2014}.
+The authors of \cite{Bezchastnov2014} repeated numerical studies of electron and positron channelling in a small-amplitude short-period crystalline undulator (SASP CU) which initially had been done in \cite{Kostyuk2012}. \ifextended The simulations were performed at the same conditions as in the original paper: the projectile energy $E=855$ MeV channelled in a 12 $\mu$m thick Si crystal along the (110) plane sinusoidally bent with the period $\lambda_\mathrm{u}=400$ nm and the amplitude $a_\mathrm{u}=0.4$ \AA. \fi Bezchastnov \textit{et al.} were sceptical about the fact that the short-period crystal bending can generate a pronounced peak in the calculated radiation spectra of channelled particles, although its effect is not seen in the sample trajectories plotted in \cite{Kostyuk2012}.
+The authors of \cite{Bezchastnov2014} characterized this result as \textit{``a puzzling if not a misleading one''}.
+The necessity of the new study they justified as follows. \begin{quote} \textit{``To address the essence of undulator radiation it is imperative to study whether the projectiles acquire the short- period bound oscillations when passing through the CU.
+Giving the positive answer leaves no puzzle in understanding the spectral lines in CU radiation''.} \end{quote} It is stated in \cite{Bezchastnov2014} that \ifextended \textit{``to elucidate the properties of motion and radiation in the CU''} \fi the authors \textit{``employ the theoretical methods more advanced and accurate that those in the studies''} \cite{Kostyuk2012}.
+However, no description of any new theoretical methods is present in \cite{Bezchastnov2014}.
 The authors reveal only that they use another model for projectile scattering by crystal atoms.